 For a variety of reasons, not all students are successful in a traditional high school setting.
-Some of these students find the continuation high school program better suited to their needs, and are able to work successfully toward their high school diploma.
-It is important to have continuation high schools and other programs such as independent study as alternatives to dropping out of school.
+Some of these students find the community day school program better suited to their needs, and are able to w ork successfully tow ard their high school diploma.
+It is important to have community day, continuation high schools and other programs such as independent study as alternatives to dropping out of school.
 However, while these programs can provide an atmosphere that will help many students, they still require effort on the part of the student.
 If the student has no motivation or academic goals at all, they will not succeed regardless of the structure of the program.